Z0mbie001/song-game/README.md

 In this game, you have to guess the name of the song based on the Initials of the Title, and the artist who released it.
 Your score is then recoreded and placed on a leaderboard

+To play this game, run the .py file in the main directory